nemerosa/versioning/README.md

    noWarningOnDirty = false

   /**
-   * If set to true, displays the git status in case the workspace is dirty.
+   * If set to true, displays the scm status in case the workspace is dirty.
 Default is false.
    */
   dirtyStatusLog = false
 }